AlexAThomas/esri-redux/README.md

 1. `npm install`
 2. `npm start`

-This project has browser sync setup with live reload, so it will refresh as you develop.

 ### Additional Branches
-1. [`master-noflow`](https://github.com/Robert-W/esri-redux/tree/master-noflow) - Same as this branch but without Flow Type checker implemented.
+1. [`master`](https://github.com/Robert-W/esri-redux/tree/master) - Same as this branch but with Flow Type checker implemented.
 2. [`material-ui`](https://github.com/Robert-W/esri-redux/tree/material-ui) - Branch very similar to this, but demonstrating that with Webpack, we can incorporate nice UI libraries easily.
 Check out the documentation on [material-ui](http://www.material-ui.com/) to see what else you can do with this branch as a starting point.

 ### NPM scripts
 `npm start`
-> Starts the babel-cli, watches your html and sass files for changes, and starts browser-sync with live reload.
-Generated/copied files will end up in the build directory which is where browser-sync serves from.
+> Starts the babel-cli, watches your html and sass files for changes, and starts an express dev server with hot module replacement enabled.

 `npm test`
 > Tests all src files with eslint.

 `npm run dist`
 > Generates an optimized build in the `dist` directory.
-It uses gulp-sass for sass files, gulp-replace to inject critical.css into the html, react-prerender & babel to pre-render components and webpack to transpile, bundle, and minify the src.
+It uses webpack to transpile, bundle, and minify the src as well as many other things, like inline css and inject hash numbers into html for optimal performance and automated cache-busting.
 For more info, see [Building - Webpack](#building---webpack).

 `npm run secure`
 > Same as `npm start` but uses HTTPS instead of HTTP.
 See [HTTPS](#HTTPS).